omarkawach/arcgis-web-components/README.md

 # Build your own GIS web component library

+> Disclaimer: The code in this repo are my own and don’t necessarily represent Esri’s position, strategies, or opinions.

 The intent of this repo is to help you get started with creating your own web component library based on a GIS web mapping library.
 Although you could use any mapping library you'd prefer, we're going to use [ArcGIS Maps SDK for JavaScript](https://developers.arcgis.com/javascript/latest/) as an example.
 If you want to see this done with [MapLibre GL JS](https://maplibre.org/), check out [foss-gis-web-components](https://github.com/omarkawach/foss-gis-web-components/tree/main).

 ## Components

 We only include one component as part of this component library / package.
 That is the `<arcgis-web-map></arcgis-web-map>` component which allows you to add a series of points to a map.
 There are no plans to include additional components.

+You can view this component live [here](https://omarkawach.github.io/arcgis-web-components/) in a Storybook.

 ## Get started